nathanstrahs/03-Miniproject/README.md

 GP16 is one of the pins that can be used to generate PWM signals.
 Connect the speaker with the black wire (negative) to GND and the red wire (positive) to GP16.

-In a more complete project, we would use additional resistors and capacitors with an amplifer to boost the sound output to a louder level with a bigger speaker.
+In a more complete project, we would use additional resistors and capacitors with an amplifier to boost the sound output to a louder level with a bigger speaker.
 The sound output is quiet but usable for this exercise.

 Musical notes correspond to particular base frequencies and typically have rich harmonics in typical musical instruments.
 An example soundboard showing note frequencies is [clickable](https://muted.io/note-frequencies/).
-Over human history, the corresspondance of notes to frequencies has changed over time and location and musical cultures.
+Over human history, the correspondence of notes to frequencies has changed over time and location, and musical cultures.
-For the question below, feel free to use musical scale of your choice!
+For the question below, feel free to use the musical scale of your choice!

 [Music Examples](https://github.com/twisst/Music-for-Raspberry-Pi-Pico/blob/main/play.py)